Why a Tanzania Safari?

-For Tanzania safari and tour guides at camps and lodges, you may tip US $10 to US $20 per person per day, and tip half that amount for half-day activities.
+For Tanzania safari and tour guides at camps and lodges, you may tip the US $10 to the US $20 per person per day, and tip half that amount for half-day activities.

 A Tanzania safari thrilling wildlife journey to Lake Manyara National Park, Serengeti National Park, Ngorongoro Crater, and Kilimanjaro National Park.
 South Destination and Coastal area with stunning soak white sand.